Teaching Emotional Skills in Non-Academic Settings

 Recover from mistakes and setbacks

 Because non-academic settings are less structured, they provide real-life practice.
 People are not just learning about emotions in theory, they are applying them immediately.
+Discover how SEL extends outside the classroom to family and community.

 Everyday Places Where Emotional Skills Grow